singhabhay188/Chess/README.md

 - No checkmate detection
 - Queen Only promotion
 - Basic UI
-- No guidance for the player
+- No guidance options for moving for the player
-- No multiplayer
-- If a player leaves the next player joins in same room